 How to Use Our Project Timeline Template?

 Download our free project timeline template and you’ll just have to fill out the various fields that are already laid out for you.
-The basic structure of a project timeline is simple: tasks and dates.
-The template captures this data and then automatically populates the spreadsheet into a visual timeline.
+The basic structure of project timelines is simple: tasks and their start and end dates.
+This project timeline Excel template captures this data and then automatically populates the spreadsheet into a visual timeline.
 Here is a brief description of the various elements.

 Once more, this is the estimation of the task’s conclusion.
 When you expect the work on the task to be completed or the deadline by which it must be done.
 Again, just add the day, month and year here.
 This end point with the start point before it will chart your timeline.